learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Introduction

-If you think about it, `fetch()` is a little browser in in your browser.
+If you think about it, `fetch()` is a little browser in your browser.
 You tell `fetch()` to go to a URL by passing it an argument e.g.
 `fetch("https://flatironschool.com")` and it makes a network request.
 You can then chain calls to `then()` with callback functions and get the content out.